 Why have developed markets performed better than Emerging markets for some time?

 It’s true that developed markets, like the U.S. have performed better comparative to emerging markets, over the past decade.
-This is evident in the historic performance of our ETFs, since IOO has outperformed IEM for several years.
-This trend can be attributed to several factors:
+This is evident in the historic performance of our ETFs, since Our Global ETF IOO has outperformed IEM recently.
+As shown in the chart below, developed market shares have outperformed emerging market shares since around 2010.
+However between 2000 to 2010 emerging market shares beat developed market shares by 3x.

 Economic growth: Developed markets, especially in regions like the United States and parts of Europe, have experienced more stable and robust economic growth compared to many emerging markets.
 Emerging markets often face structural challenges, political instability, and economic volatility, which can hinder their growth prospects.